Croatia, Croatia: What to pack, what to wear, and when to go [2024]

 October

-In October, Croatia is chilly and somewhat rainy.
-Temperatures routinely are in the high 50s F (mid 10s C) and regularly jump into the 60s F (high 10s C) range.
+In October, Croatia is cool and somewhat rainy.
+Temperatures routinely are in the high 50s F (mid 10s C) and a bit less than half of the time jump into the 60s F (high 10s C) range.
 At night, lows are in the 40s F (single digits C).
 This is also a rainy time for Croatia, with several of the days of the month having rain.
 In October, humidity reaches as high as 70%.

 What to wear/what to pack: